bjellesma/castify/backend/readme.md

 You can generate new JWTs by using the following steps:

+**NOTE** If a token expiration message is encountered.
+The following link will also be in the "message" key of the JSON response.

 1. In a web browser, go to `https://dev-cpb64ukj.us.auth0.com/authorize?audience=https://127.0.0.1:5000&response_type=token&client_id=caolVXfgEL9z2t67IMOhcl10alFoRDQs&redirect_uri=https://127.0.0.1:5000/login-results`
   * You may need to clear the cache in your browser if you"ve previously logged in.
 2. Login with an auth0 user.
 The table below shows the relationship between roles and the JWT that it will generate